EsviCodes/codaisseur-week-2-homework/README.md

       pricePerUnit: 99.99
     }
     ```
-# DONE - 1.
-Calling `cart.clear()` should remove all items from the items array.
+- 1. Calling `cart.clear()` should remove all items from the items array.
 Meaning, the next call to `getItems()` should return an empty array.
-# DONE - 1.
-Calling `cart.total()` should return the total value of the shopping cart.
+- 1. Calling `cart.total()` should return the total value of the shopping cart.
 Meaning, the sum of the cost of each cart item.
 The cost of each item is its `pricePerUnit` multiplied by the `quantity`. **Use `reduce`!**

 ### Assignment 2: transform

-# DONE - 1.
-You must create a module named `transform` that exports a function named `groupAdultsByAgeRange`.
+- 1. You must create a module named `transform` that exports a function named `groupAdultsByAgeRange`.
 The test imports it like this:
     ```js
     const groupAdultsByAgeRange = require("./transform").groupAdultsByAgeRange
     ```
     _Note: This is a named export_
-# DONE - 1.
-The exported `groupAdultsByAgeRange` should be a function.
+- 1. The exported `groupAdultsByAgeRange` should be a function.
-1. The function will be called with an array of objects as its argument.
+- 1. The function will be called with an array of objects as its argument.
 The objects represent people, with a property `name` and a property `age`.
 Your function should group each person **over the age of 18** into age ranges.
 Here are a few examples:
     ```js
     // Example 1
     groupAdultsByAgeRange([{name: "Henry", age: 9}, {name: "John", age: 20}])